Blendify/blender-manual/trunk/blender_docs/manual/physics/cloth/settings/collisions.rst

    The distance another object must get to the cloth for the simulation to repel the cloth out of the way.
-   Smaller values might give errors but gives some speed-up while larger will give un realistic results if too large and can be slow.
+   Smaller values might give errors but gives some speed-up while larger will give unrealistic results if too large and can be slow.
    It is best to find a good in between value.
 Impulse Clamping
    Prevents explosions in tight and complicated collision situations by restricting the amount of movement after a collision.
-Collison Collection
+Collision Collection
    Only objects that are a part of this :doc:`Collection </scene_layout/collections/index>` can collide with the cloth.
-Note that these objects must also have Collison physics enabled.
+Note that these objects must also have Collision physics enabled.

 Self-Collisions